Missing Massachusetts woman’s husband arrested

 46-year-old Brian Walshe was arrested and charged with misleading a police investigation.

-According to the Cohasset Police Department, Ana Walshe was last seen at her home shortly after midnight on Jan.
+According to the Cohasset Police Department, 39 year-old Ana Walshe was last seen at her home shortly after midnight on Jan.
 1. Cohasset lies roughly 20 miles southeast of Boston.

 Friends say she’s a wife and a mother to three young boys.